 Yes.
 There are other minimally invasive valve surgery techniques including video-assisted surgery, robotic-assisted surgery or surgeries performed with an endoscope.
 Your health care team will discuss available treatment options for your valve condition.
 Together you can choose what’s best for you.

 What are the benefits and considerations for a TAVI or other minimally invasive procedure?

 Benefits of minimally invasive treatment options may include:

 - Less trauma to the chest and heart muscle tissue

 - Decreased recovery time

-Of course everyone wants less pain and a shorter recovery time, but everyone also wants the best possible outcome and the longest, healthiest life as a result.
-Those factors along with a person’s age, health history, type and severity of the valve problem and overall health will factor into the decision of selecting the best surgical option for any patient in need of valve repair.
+Of course, everyone wants less pain and a shorter recovery time.
+But everyone also wants the best possible outcome and the longest, healthiest life as a result.
+Those factors along with a person’s age, health history, type and severity of the valve problem and overall health will factor into selecting the best surgical option for any patient.

 Why doesn't everyone get a minimally invasive procedure?